 Migrating in-house workloads to a cloud environment is a daunting and complex maneuver, from both a technical and operational standpoint.
 Efficiency is key, as it is way too easy to waste money on a poorly configured cloud.

 As with all complex business projects, there are some good and some not-so-good ways of managing a cloud migration.
-Come along with me as we discuss some best practices for managing the cloud migration process.
+Come along with me as we discuss some best practices for cloud migration processes.

 The Role of Shamrock Consulting